vineelbhatti/FantasyFootball/README.md

 # FantasyFootball

-This is a project involving the prediction of fantasy football scores based on individual player data from 2018-2022.
+This is a project involving the prediction of fantasy football scores for the year 2023 based on individual player data from 2018-2022.